Varieties of Modern Greek: Initial dialect differentiation

 Modern linguistics is not in accord with the tendency of the 19th century scholars to regard modern Greek dialects as the direct descendants of the dialects of ancient Greek.
-According to the latest findings of scholarship, modern Greek dialects are products of the dialect differentiation of Koiné Greek, and, with the exception of Tsakonian and possibly Italiot Greek, they have no correlation with the ancient dialects.
+According to the latest findings of scholarship, modern Greek dialects are products of the dialect differentiation of Koiné Greek, and, with the exception of Tsakonian and possibly Italiot Greek, they have little correlation with the ancient dialects.

 It is difficult to monitor the evolution of Koiné Greek and its splitting into the modern Greek dialects; certain researchers make the hypothesis that the various local varieties were formed between the 10th and the 12th century (as part of an evolution starting a few centuries before), but it is difficult to draw some safer conclusions because of the absence of texts written in the vernacular language, when this initial dialect differentiation occurred.
-Very few paradigms of these local varieties are found in certain texts, which however used mainly learned registers.
-The first texts written in modern Greek dialects appear during the Early Renaissance in the islands of Cyprus and Crete.
+Very few paradigms of these local varieties are found in certain texts, which used mainly learned registers.
+The first texts written in modern Greek dialects appear during the Early Renaissance on the islands of Cyprus and Crete.